z632896862/Leaflet.TileCorrection/README.md

 # Leaflet.TileCorrection
-## leaflet Tiles to be loaded in a new CRS and start at a custom zoom
+## Leaflet Tiles to be loaded in a new CRS and start at a custom zoom
-use EPSG4326 in map, use a custom CRS in tiles loading<br>
+Use EPSG4326 in map, use a custom CRS in tiles loading<br>
-waring：the projection of map's CRS should be same as the custom CRS
+Waring：the projection of map's CRS should be same as the custom CRS

 ### Use